-Wabash Center Grant Program The Wabash Center provides funds for activities that enhance teaching and learning in the fields of religious and theological studies as taught in colleges, universities, and theological schools.
-We fund projects that focus on at least one of three areas: improving teaching and learning practices encouraging ...
+Wabash Center Grant Program The Wabash Center provides funds for projects that enhance teaching and learning in the fields of religion and theological studies as taught in colleges, universities, and theological schools.
+Routinely, we fund projects that focus on: improving teaching and learning practices in and beyond the classroom; nurturing ...

-Different Kinds of Gatherings: Summer Workshops and Colloquies Applications due January 15 Each summer Wabash launches a new set of workshops (for early career faculty) and colloquies (on specified topics, for mid-career faculty) that meet for a week during 2 successive summers.
-Read more Conferences by Invitation Although most of our programming ...
+Workshops and Colloquies Each year Wabash launches a new set of workshops (for early career faculty) and colloquies (on specified topics, for mid-career faculty) that meet regularly throughout the year.
+Read more Round Tables The aim of the Round Table gathering is to shape a conversation that will be inter-generational, ...

 What's the Difference between Assessment and Evaluation?